sjspielman/tasty/workshop/posting-errors-guidelines.md

 #### What is the error or problematic outcome?

 - Include any error messages **verbatim**.
-  - It's helpful if you copy/paste the error message into Slack rather than posting a screen shot, so others can copy/paste for Google searching.
-(A reminder to also try Google searching yourself before posting - It's often surprisingly helpful!).
+  - It's also helpful if you copy/paste (no screenshot) your error and [format it as a code block](../software-setup/slack-procedures.md#adding-code-blocks-to-messages), just like you shared the code itself.
 - If you don't have an error message _per se_, but do have something else that is not working as expected, describe what isn't working and how you found it.
      - *Example*: "This data.frame I'm showing in my code called `cool_df` doesn't have row names when I look at it in my environment panel".
 - Context around when the error appears versus when it does not can be helpful clues to your reader.